cpressey/Nested-Modal-Transducers/README.md

 ##### Potential pitfalls

-I would like to stress that _all_ transducers in the hierarchy need to be "wrapped" with this higher-order function, otherwise there is the potential for some exit or entry action to be missed.
+I would like to stress that I think _all_ transducers in the hierarchy need to be "wrapped" with this higher-order function, otherwise there is the potential for some exit or entry action to be missed.